Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     >> reconstruct_marked_pts_bct
     ```

-2. In the first UI browser, locate the image on which you marked the points in Step IV.
+2. (UI Browser) Locate the image on which you marked the points in Step IV.

-3. In the second UI browser, locate the file containing the marked points created in Step IV.
+3. (UI Browser) Locate the file containing the marked points created in Step IV.
 Click **Cancel** to use the default save location, i.e., `reconstruction/marked_points.mat` in the project root.

-4. In the third UI browser, locate the merged BCT calibration file created in Step II.
+4. (UI Browser) Locate the merged BCT calibration file created in Step II.
 Click **Cancel** to use the default save location, i.e., `calibration/bct_params.mat` in the project root.

-5. In the fourth (final) UI browser, choose the directory where you want to save the results of the reconstruction.
+5. (UI Browser) Choose the directory where you want to save the results of the reconstruction.
 Clicking **Cancel** will use the default location, i.e., `reconstruction/{1}.mat` in the project root, where `{1}` is the basename of the image in Step 2 (w/o extension).

-6. When prompted to use undistorted images to mark points in the command window, enter 'y' to do so, and 'n' otherwise.
-Only enter 'y' if you undistorted images in Step III, otherwise an error is thrown.
+6. When prompted to use undistorted images to mark points in the command window, enter `y` to do so, and `n` otherwise.
+Only enter `y` if you undistorted images in Step III, otherwise an error is thrown.

     ```
     HELP: Only enter "y" if you have the undistorted images/video frames.
     [PROMPT] Mark points on undistorted images? (y/n): n
     ```

 That is all.
-The script will proceed to perform the world point estimation, compute the average reprojection error, plot the error hsitogram if the distances are provided, and save the results in the directory specified in Step 5.
+The script will proceed to perform the world point estimation, compute the average reprojection error, plot the 3D error hsitogram if the distances are provided (though this is not fully supported as it is very siutational), and save the results in the directory specified in Step 5.

 ![Pixel Reprojections With Estimated World Coordinates](https://user-images.githubusercontent.com/65610334/212618909-913d524c-792e-44d0-b6eb-37a7c7d00d78.jpg)